Telegram is #2 in Top 10 Business Messaging platforms

 2019.
 Telegram now allows to kill chat history

-Telegram has added a feature that lets a user delete messages in one-to-one and/or group private chats, after the fact, and not only from their own inbox.
-The feature allows a user to selectively delete their own messages and/or messages sent by any/all others in the chat.
-To delete a message from both ends a user taps on the message, selects ‘delete’ and then they’re offered a choice of ‘delete for [the name of the other person in the chat or for ‘everyone’] or ‘delete for me’.
-Selecting the former deletes the message everywhere, while the later just removes it from your own inbox.
+Telegram has introduced a new feature that enables users to delete messages in one-to-one and/or group private chats retrospectively, extending beyond their own inbox.
+With this feature, users have the ability to selectively delete their own messages as well as messages sent by others in the chat.
+To delete a message from both ends, users simply need to tap on the message, choose the 'delete' option, and then they are presented with two choices: 'delete for [the name of the other person in the chat or 'everyone']' or 'delete for me'.
+Opting for the former option removes the message across all devices, while the latter option only removes it from the user's own inbox.
+This feature grants users greater control over their conversations and ensures privacy and discretion when needed.

 2018.
 Telegram’s new widget lets businesses connect with users